AdobeDocs/commerce-operations.en/help/configuration/deployment/file-system-permissions.md

 #### Make code files and directories writable

-To make files and directories writable so you can update components and upgrade the Magento software:
+To make files and directories writable so you can update components and upgrade the Commerce software:

-1. Log in to your Magento server.
+1. Log in to your Commerce server.
-1. Change to your Magento installation directory.
+1. Change to your Commerce installation directory.
 1. Enter the following commands:

    ```bash